davidkellis/jellyfinorganizer/README.md

 ### Phase 3: Music Organization

+-   [x] **Implement Metadata Extraction:**
+    -   [x] Utilized `music-metadata` library to read embedded tags (ID3, Vorbis, etc.) for Artist, Album, Title, Track Number, Year, Album Artist.
+-   [x] **Implement MusicBrainz API Integration:**
+    -   [x] Query [MusicBrainz API](https://musicbrainz.org/doc/MusicBrainz_API) using extracted metadata (and LLM-corrected info as fallback) to fetch canonical data.
+    -   [ ] Store MusicBrainz IDs (Release, Recording, Artist) where feasible (Future enhancement).
+    -   [~] Implement respectful API usage (user-agent set, basic error handling; advanced rate limiting TBD).
--   [ ] Implement filename/metadata parsing for Music.
+-   [ ] **Implement Filename Parsing (Fallback for Music):**
+    -   [ ] If embedded metadata is sparse and MusicBrainz yields no confident match, attempt basic filename parsing (e.g., `Artist - Album - Track - Title`).
+(Currently LLM fallback serves a similar role if tags are bad but filename is good).
+-   [x] **LLM for Music Correction:**
+    -   [x] LLM is used for correcting artist/album/title from filenames when initial tag-based MusicBrainz lookups are insufficient, providing context from local tags to the LLM.
+-   [x] **Implement Directory/File Organization for Music:**
+    -   [x] Create directory structure: `Artist Name/Album Name (Year)/` or `Various Artists/Album Name (Year)/`.
+    -   [x] Rename files to: `TrackNumber - Track Title.ext` or `TrackNumber - Track Artist - Track Title.ext` for compilations.
--   [ ] Implement directory creation and file moving/renaming for Music.
+    -   [x] Implement `--dry-run`, `--interactive`, and `_dup_N` collision handling.
--   [ ] Investigate music metadata libraries (e.g., `music-metadata-browser` for Bun).

 ### General & Ongoing TODOs

+-   [ ] **Resolve Lint Errors:** Address outstanding type-related lint errors in `src/movieOrganizer.ts` to ensure consistency across the codebase.
+-   [ ] **Test TV Show Organization:** Thoroughly test the updated TV show organization logic (`src/showOrganizer.ts`) with a variety of files, including the "Veep" example and other edge cases, to confirm improved accuracy.

 -   [ ] Refine episode title fetching for shows, ensuring TMDB-fetched episode titles are consistently used when available, and filename-parsed titles are used as a fallback (especially if TMDB series ID is missing post-LLM).
--   [ ] Consider global rate-limiting awareness/handling for external APIs (TMDB, OpenRouter) if frequent use is anticipated (e.g., local request cache, smarter retry delays).
+-   [ ] Consider global rate-limiting awareness/handling for external APIs (TMDB, OpenRouter, MusicBrainz) if frequent use is anticipated (e.g., local request cache, smarter retry delays).
--   [ ] Enhance Music organization using embedded metadata.
 -   [ ] Configuration file support (e.g., `config.json`) for API keys, preferred LLM models, etc.
 -   [ ] More robust error handling and recovery across all modules.
 -   [ ] Parallel processing for faster organization of large libraries (careful with API rate limits).
 -   [ ] Support for subtitles and other associated media files (posters, nfo, etc.).
 -   [ ] Watch mode to automatically organize new files added to a directory.
--   [ ] Thoroughly test LLM title correction with a diverse range of problematic filenames.
+-   [ ] Thoroughly test LLM title correction with a diverse range of problematic filenames for all media types.
 -   [ ] Experiment with different LLM models via `OPENROUTER_MODEL_NAME` for improved JSON structure adherence and accuracy.
 -   [ ] Continuously refine LLM prompts in `src/llmUtils.ts` based on observed failure modes.

 ## Design Decisions and Findings Log

+*   **2025-05-20 (TV Show Metadata Enhancement):**
+    *   **Objective:** Improve the accuracy of TV show identification, particularly for files with non-descriptive filenames but rich embedded metadata (e.g., "Veep" example).
+    *   **Key Changes:**
+        *   Enhanced `src/metadataExtractor.ts`:
+            *   `VideoFileMetadata` interface now includes `seriesTitle`, `episodeTitle`, `seasonNumber`, and `episodeNumber`.
+            *   `extractVideoFileMetadata` function was significantly updated to parse a wider range of embedded tags (e.g., `artist`, `album_artist` for series title; `season_number`, `episode_sort` for season/episode details) from `ffprobe` output.
+        *   Refactored `src/showOrganizer.ts`:
+            *   Now calls `extractVideoFileMetadata` at the start of processing each file.
+            *   Prioritizes using the extracted embedded metadata.
+            *   Falls back to filename parsing (`parseShowFilename`) only to supplement missing information if embedded metadata is incomplete.
+            *   Consolidated variables (`finalSeriesTitle`, `finalSeriesYear`, `finalSeasonNumber`, `finalEpisodeNumber`, `finalEpisodeTitle`) are used for TMDB and LLM lookups, ensuring more accurate data input.
+            *   `finalSeriesYear` is consistently handled as `number | undefined`.
+    *   **Design Decision:** Adopted a hybrid approach for show metadata: prioritize comprehensive embedded tag extraction first, then use filename parsing as a fallback.
+This leverages the potentially richer information in tags while still having a fallback for poorly tagged files.
+    *   **Outcome:** This change is expected to significantly improve the classification and organization of TV show episodes by relying on more definitive metadata sources when available.

 *   **2025-05-17:** Decided to use `Bun.Glob` for file system scanning due to its efficiency and built-in capabilities.
 *   **2025-05-17:** The primary operational mode is to organize files *within* a given source directory based on a user-specified media category.